-The majority of early bird shoppers aren't obnoxious enough to cross such an obvious barrier.
+The majority of early-bird shoppers aren't obnoxious enough to cross such an obvious barrier.

 It's not unheard of for an early bird to duck under the rope trying to get the first look.

 Those most won't cross the rope, they will cluster just outside of it hoping to see what you're setting out.
 Some sellers don't care, but others feel flustered by the scrutiny.

 Don't Advertise Your Exact Address

+Experienced sellers sometimes advise not putting your exact address in your ads.
 They suggest listing just your subdivision name or closest big intersection, along with directing shoppers to watch for signs.
 Then, just before your sale is about to start, you hang your final yard sale signs, the ones that lead shoppers right to your house.

 Assuming they can't get your address in other ways, withholding the street address does keep early birds away.

 You don't have to worry about any especially aggressive shoppers knocking on your door or calling you in advance.

 If you advertise on social media and live in a small town, lots of shoppers will know exactly where you live.

 No matter where you live, advertising your yard sale on Facebook yard sale pages gives shoppers your name.
 Then, if you own your home, they can use the tax assessor's website to get your exact address.

 Shoppers who plan their yard sale routes in advance are buyers, not browsers.
 But, if they can't route your sale, they may skip it or leave it for last.

-- Keep the planners happy by giving them enough information to add your sale to their routes.
+If you plan to advertise on social media, ask a friend to list the sale under her account.
+That way shoppers can't find your exact address in advance.
+Meanwhile, you can keep the planners happy by giving them enough information to add your sale to their routes.
 Instead of just listing the subdivision, list your street name and one close cross street.
-They still won't know your house number -- unless you live in the only house on the block.
+They still won't know your house number unless you live in the only house on the block.